PediatricOpenTargets/documentation/README.md

 # Molecular Targets Platform Documentation

-The [Open Pediatric Cancer (OpenPedCan)](https://github.com/PediatricOpenTargets/OpenPedCan-analysis) project at the Children’s Hospital of Philadelphia, in partnership with the National Cancer Institute, is combining and harmonizing pediatric cancer datasets and integrating them into the Molecular Targets Platform <https://moleculartargets.ccdi.cancer.gov/> in order to accelerate pediatric cancer target identification and drug development.
-This is high-level overview of the Molecular Targets Platform data processing and analysis.
-For more information on the Molecular Targets Platform itself, see <https://moleculartargets.ccdi.cancer.gov/about>.
+The [Open Pediatric Cancer (OpenPedCan)](https://github.com/PediatricOpenTargets/OpenPedCan-analysis) project at the Children’s Hospital of Philadelphia, in partnership with the National Cancer Institute, is combining and harmonizing pediatric cancer datasets and integrating them into the [pediatric Molecular Targets Platform (MTP)](https://moleculartargets.ccdi.cancer.gov/) in order to accelerate pediatric cancer target identification and drug development.
+This is high-level overview of the MTP data processing and analysis.
+For more information on the MTP itself, see the [about page](https://moleculartargets.ccdi.cancer.gov/about).

 ---